dev-jyotshna/react/readme.md

 - useCallback is a React Hook that lets you cache a function definition between re-renders. useCallback(fn, dependencies) dependeancy every const that rerenders the password
 - use useCallback do when passwordGenerator() is direcly called , react limits no. of renders to prevent an infinite loop.
+    - useCallback() memorizes the function as much as possible.
+    - useCallback() will return a memoized version of the callback that only changes if one of the inputs has changed.
+- use useEffect is called first time when the page is loaded or when an effect takes place by any change in dependency array.
+- use useRef hook when you need to use a reference.